celinesnedden/sars2-assay-comp/README.md

 1. Department of Ecology and Evolutionary Biology, University of California, Los Angeles, Los Angeles, CA, USA
 2. Department of Computational Medicine, University of California, Los Angeles, Los Angeles, CA, USA

+The preprint is available at: https://doi.org/10.1101/2023.06.23.546114

 ## Repository information

-This repository provides the data and code to reproduce the analyses presented in the associated paper (_preprint is awaiting doi generation from bioRxiv_).
+This repository provides the data and code to reproduce the analyses presented in the associated paper.
 Additional analyses mentioned but not shown in display elements of that paper are also included.

 Instructions to recreate all analyses are summarized below, including explanations of adapting the hurdle model framework to your own data.